Bradley-Stradling/Linux_Deb_Box/README.txt

 Unlicense applies to all files that are tagged with it directly in this repository.
 Links to websites are not my sites in any manner.

-Refactoring of scripts ongoing, some may be broken at any time.
-Should be updated in list.

 This repo may be cloned or pulled to a debian based linux system.
 Copying the "Deploy_Setup.sh" to the desired user account home directory and executing will prompt a confirmation and the path to the repo folder, then deploy my aliases